 After configuring the date and time, select the time zone on the Time zone on publisher tab.
 This displays a time zone list alphabetical order.
 Select a time zone and click Save.

-Note that this option is only available on the publisher.
+NOTE: This option is only available on the publisher.
 To set time zone on the subscriber, select the specific server and set time zone from the server-specific page.

-Figure 219: Time zone on publisher
+Figure 224: Time zone on publisher